 Is Iago in Lust with Othello?

 What?
 You don't like the "motiveless malignancy" theory?
 Fine.
 Here's another explanation that some critics like.
 Iago secretly wants to get it on with Othello and ends up hurting Othello because he's jealous of Desdemona.
 (Orson Welles seemed partial to this idea – his film version of the drama exploits the homoerotic undertones of the play and Iago basically woos Othello away from Desdemona.)
-If you think this idea may be worth exploring (or if you just want to know what the heck Orson Welles was thinking), be sure to check out Act 3, Scene 4, line 64, the passage where Othello makes Iago his new lieutenant and Iago vows to kill Cassio.
+If you think this idea may be worth exploring (or if you just want to know what the heck Orson Welles was thinking), be sure to check out the end of Act 3, Scene 3, where Othello makes Iago his new lieutenant and Iago vows to kill Cassio.
 It sounds a whole lot like a sixteenth-century wedding ceremony, which suggests a homoerotic attachment between Iago and Othello.

 No matter how you choose to interpret it, think about the fact that Iago is often our focus in this play.
 We follow his storyline more than Othello's and we spend more time with him than Othello.
 We watch him in a variety of relationships – his manipulation of Roderigo, his treatment of his wife, his pseudo-friendship with Othello.
 If it weren't for the fact that Iago undergoes basically no changes, you could even argue that he's the main character.